Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 @subsection occt_draw_hist History commands

-Draw module for @ref occt_modalg_hist "History Information support" includes the command to save history of modifications performed by Boolean operation or sibling commands into a drawable object and the actual history commands:
+Draw module for [History Information support](#occt_modalg_hist) includes the command to save history of modifications performed by Boolean operation or sibling commands into a drawable object and the actual history commands:

 * **setfillhistory**;
 * **savehistory**;